Financial Advisor Blog

 That the advice must be given regularly and must be the main basis for the client’s investment decisions is what the DOL says is allowing financial advisors with conflicts of interest to provide advice without violating ERISA’s prohibition.

 Plus, the DOL feels that the 1974 exemptions were put in place when there was no such thing as an IRA or a 401(k), and companies invested the retirement money for their employees.
-But now that individuals are responsible for their own investment decisions, new rules are needed.
+But now that people are responsible for their own investment decisions, new rules are needed.

 For example, the DOL believes that people are being advised to roll over their 401(k)s into IRAs, when it would cost them less if they remained in the 401(k).
 Moreover, under the old rules, rollover advice never fell under ERISA guidelines, because the rollover happened once.